Hungry For More?

 Challenge 2

-Take a look at the grep command, this is used for searching for patterns of letters or characters.
+command, this is used for searching for patterns of letters or characters.
 Here's a tutorial.

 Let's say you're trying to solve a crossword and the clue isn't helping you it's "three in a line" what could that be?
-Fortunately you've solved enough of the crossword to know that it contains the letters yzy.
+Fortunately you've solved enough of the crossword to know that it contains the letters yzy

-Write a line of bash to list all words that contain yzy.
+Write a line of bash to list all words that contain yzy

 Challenge 3

-The ps command will show a list of all the processes that are running on your computer.
+command will show a list of all the processes that are running on your computer.

-Run ps aux to see a list of all processes, even the ones not attached to a terminal and include the user name.
+to see a list of all processes, even the ones not attached to a terminal and include the user name.

-Are you running Chrome (open it if you're not)?
-Use ps aux, grep and wc to find out how many processes Chrome is running.
+to find out how many processes Chrome is running.
 Try opening some more tabs in Chrome (with different sites) and running it again.

 Challenge 4